darLloyd/ChatGPT-Agents-for-Customized-Text-Labelling/README.md

 3. A final document is produced with the original review + assigned category + reason for the choice.

-#### As this is just a simple illustration, only 50 randomly chosen reviews are classified.
-This method can be applied to very large datasets and augmented with multiple agents, keeping in mind the cost of calling the API.
+#### As this is just a simple illustration, only 50 randomly chosen reviews were classified.
+However, this method can be applied to very large datasets in multiple use cases and with further complexity using additional.
+The cost of calling the API should be kept in mind.

 ##### The exact Chatgpt version used for this illustration is gpt-4o-mini-2024-07-18.